rohitbhamidi/singlestore-indexed-ann/readme.md

 # Using indexed ANN search in SingleStore

 This repository contains a collection of SQL scripts and Python notebooks designed for generating and handling large-scale vector data in SingleStore, and scraping and processing Wikipedia video game data.
 Below is an overview of each file and its purpose.

+Although you can run the code from your python CLI, we recommend using VSCode to make the process of defining your virtual environment and running your Jupyter notebooks easier.
+This repository requires Python 3.9 or greater.

 ## Contents